Illumina/pyflow/pyflow/README.txt

 INSTALL:

-pyFlow is a python module, so it needs to be present in your python module search path to run workflows.
+pyFlow can be installed and used on python versions in the 2.4 to 2.7 series

+The pyflow module can be installed using standard python distutils intallation.
+To do so unpack the tarball and use the setup script as follows:

+"""
+tar -xzf pyflow-X.Y.Z.tar.gz
+cd pyflow-X.Y.Z
+python setup.py build install
+"""

+If installation in not convenient, you can simply add the pyflow src/ directory to the system search path.
 For instance:

 usepyflow.py:
 """